-It’s now 80 years since the Battle of Britain, the early turning point in the Second World War when the Luftwaffe tried and failed to assert air supremacy.
+It’s now 80 years since the Battle of Britain, the early turning point in the Second World War when the Luftwaffe tried and failed to assert air supremacy and bombed Britain’s civilian population in the Blitz, before being defeated by the RAF.

 If your ancestor flew with Fighter Command you may already have some family ephemera relating to the conflict, such as the Battle of Britain Clasp that was awarded to combatants.